sktime/elections/provisions/elections-council-2024.md

 ### Eligibility to vote

-1. voter registration completed in time
+1. voter registration completed in time - [voter registration form](https://forms.gle/tTFFbwTe5eYcheJQA)
 2. contributor with any contribution registered in `allcontributor-src` (`sktime`, `skpro`, or `skbase`)
 3. not subject to an active full ban or relevant code of conduct sanction at the voter registration cutoff